 nerve roots can relieve pain and allow you to resume

 normal daily activities.

 vertebrae) and/or thickened tissue that is narrowing the spinal canal and

-squeezing the spinal cord and nerve roots.
+squeezing the spinal nerve roots.
 This procedure is done by surgically

 cutting into the back.

 When you've got back pain, one of the best questions you can ask is, "Why is it happening?"
 That can be the first step to helping the problem.

 Common causes for back pain include:

 Muscle and ligament injuries.
 These are the most common causes of back pain.
 Shoveling snow or helping a friend move her couch can sometimes overstretch the muscles or ligaments.
 You can wind up with strains or sprains.
 Most of these injuries heal in a few days to weeks.

 In some cases, spinal fusion (arthrodesis) may be done at the same time to help